 Laboratory mice are commonly used for the study of many biological systems and are routinely utilized as hosts for feeding ticks5-9.
 The two most common methods of feeding immature ticks on mice include free infestations and the use of confinement chambers attached to the mouse.
 Free infestations are primarily used for larval stages and engorged ticks are allowed to drop to an area where they can be recovered.
 Confinement chambers are usually composed of acrylic or polypropylene caps which are glued to the mouse’s back.
 The first technique is an effective natural system for tick feeding but does not allow close monitoring during the experiment because the individual ticks are dispersed on different parts of the host body.
 Additionally, engorged ticks that drop to a recovery area can become contaminated with feces and urine10-14 that may severely affect the tick fitness or they can be damaged or eaten by the mouse if there is no separation between the animal and the recovery area15.
 Chamber-based systems allow the confinement of ticks to a defined area, however the gluing process is laborious and the caps are often weakly adherent to the glue and thus they often detach during the experiment16-19.
 The caps are also stiff, uncomfortable, and lead to skin reactions which prevent the re-use of the mice and necessitates their euthanasia after the experiment.

 In our previous study we successfully developed an effective system using chambers made of ethylene-vinyl acetate (EVA) foam for feeding ticks on laboratory rabbits20.
 Herein, we adapted this system to a mouse model and propose a simple and clean method to feed immature hard tick stages in closed capsules made from EVA-foam.
-Specifically, our system uses elastic EVA-foam capsules glued to the shaved mice back with fast drying (3 min), non-irritating latex glue.
+Specifically, our system uses elastic EVA-foam capsules glued to the shaved mice back with fast drying (3 minutes), non-irritating latex glue.
 This technique allows firm and long lasting attachment of capsules to the experimental mouse as well as effective tick infestation/collection during entire course of the experiment.
 The flat capsule is made from flexible materials and does not impede manipulation of the mouse for blood collection or other purposes.
 The system is suitable mainly for the nymphal tick stages, but with slight modification it can be used for feeding larvae as well.
 The method can be completed by one single experienced person and extensive training is not required.

 PROTOCOL:

-NOTE: In this study, experimental micewere maintained in standard cages with food and water offered ad libitum (Green line ventilated racks at -20 Pa, Tecniplast) at the French Agency for Food, Environmental and Occupational Health & Safety (ANSES) accredited animal facilities in Maisons-Alfort, France.
+NOTE: In this study, 10 - 12 weeks old female experimental mice (strain C57BL/6 and BALB/cByJ) were maintained in standard cages with food and water offered ad libitum (Green line ventilated racks at -20 Pa, Tecniplast) at the French Agency for Food, Environmental and Occupational Health & Safety (ANSES) accredited animal facilities in Maisons-Alfort, France.
 Animals were monitored twice daily by experienced technicians for any abnormal skin reactions, health problems or complications.
+Please note that this protocol can be only applied when all welfare and safety measures are met in the laboratory.

 NOTE: Our laboratory has received permission to use mice for tick feeding by the Ethics Committee for Animal ExperimentsComEth Anses/ENVA/UPEC, Permit Numbers E 94 046 08.